dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^35]: Chapter 13.
 Dividend Discount Model. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^36]: Chapter 14.
 Free Cash Flow to Equity Discount Models. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^37]: Chapter 15.
 Firm Valuation: Cost of Capital and Adjusted Present Value Approaches. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^38]: Abstract. _Two DCF Approaches for Valuing Companies Under Alternative Financing Strategies (and How to Choose Between Them)_ by Isik Inselbag, Howard Kaufold.